isomerpages/ncss-ssi/pages/training/certificate_prog/preparatory-training-for-potential-peer-support-specialist.md

 ### **Course Schedule**

-The course is expected to run from 2 to 4 Mar 21.
+The trainer led sessions are expected to run from 2 to 4 Mar 21.

 -   2 Mar 21: 9.00 am to 4.00 pm (classroom session)
 -	3 – 4 Mar 21: 9.00 am to 12.00 pm (Zoom session)